Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/README.md

-influences the intensity of these behaviors, specifically we have found that male-male drosophila courtship behaviors become more frequent when the intensity of white light is increased with the most courtship behavior occuring at 17,000 lux.
+influences the intensity of these behaviors, specifically we have found that male-male drosophila courtship behaviors become more frequent when the intensity of white light is increased with the most courtship behavior occuring at 17,000 lux white light.
 We have observed this by placing male drosophila in flat ‘arenas’ in which the courtship behaviors (specifically the wing extension, chasing, and chaining behaviors) are observed and the frequency of these behaviors is noted.
 We are able to use LED lighting that can be made more or less intense to then observe the frequency of behavior.
-A control experiment is also done including equal parts male and female flies and light intensity has not shown to change the frequency of courtship between males and females.
+A control experiment is also done including equal parts male and female flies and light intensity has shown to have less effect on the frequency of courtship between males and females.

 ## Figure to reproduce
 For the purposes of this project, would like to produce a figure that is